Samrude1/Vault-of-Shadows/README.md

 # Vault Of Shadows - Dungeon Crawler Game

-A web-based implementation of the classic Rogue dungeon crawling game, built with HTML5 Canvas and vanilla JavaScript.
+**Version 2.2** - A web-based implementation of the classic Rogue dungeon crawling game, built with HTML5 Canvas and vanilla JavaScript.

 ## About